mjhorvath/Homeworld-Classic-Enhanced-for-HWRM/DataHWCE/HWR_HWClassicEnhanced_Readme.txt

 ZIP archive and copy the "DataHWCE" folder to your "Homeworld Remastered" directory, adding "-moddatapath DataHWCE -overrideBigFile -luatrace -traceHODs" to your desktop shortcut's "Target" field.
 I recommend also installing the 2.3 Players Patch mod beforehand.
-Installation of the 2.3 Players Patch mod depends on the version of the mod.
-(E.g. BIG file version or loose folders.)
+The installation method for the 2.3 Players Patch mod depends on the version of the mod.
+(E.g. the Steam version, the BIG file version, or the loose files and folders from GitHub.)

 DOCUMENTATION
 An extended online version of this documentation (as well as the mod's source